THE KIELDER 500 | THE WALES 500 | THE IOM 500

-- Is the route really rideable on road tyres?
+Is the route really rideable on road tyres?

-- Will my new bike be OK as I don’t want to damage it?
+Will my new bike be OK as I don’t want to damage it?

 We would consider these tracks and back roads to be perfect for the “Big” adventure bikes that are able to cover distance and handle light off road.
 The course is design for minimal damage to your bike.
 Of course we cannot guarantee everything as it is a bit of an adventure after all.

-- Will my GPS work?
+Will my GPS work?

 Is my bike suitable?

 A number of questions have arisen about bike suitability.
 KTM 690’s and Husqvarna 701’s are fine, so are older style 600’s that are more trail orientated such as XR/XL600’s which are on the weight limit of 150kgs.
 The reason for having this restriction is to make this an adventure bike event.

-- Do I need to bring fuel?
+Do I need to bring fuel?

 No. Definitely not, the route passes commercial fuel stations and you should refuel here.
 Maximum distance between fuel stops is 80-100 km (50 – 60 miles).
 Just make sure you are fully fuelled at the start.

-- Do I need my own roadbook equipment?
+Do I need my own roadbook equipment?

 No, RallyMoto provide an “adventure roadbook holder” to each rider.
 This has to returned after the event.

-- Do I nee an accurate trip?
+Do I need an accurate trip?